-Winter Storm System Brings Heavy Snow and Rain Across the U.S.
+Winter Storm System Brings Heavy Snow and Rain Across U.S.

 About 8 inches of snow fell in the Berkshires, Oravec added, and Hartford, Connecticut, recorded between 4 and 6 inches.

-Boston and Providence, Rhode Island, each had 1 to 2 inches of snow.
+Boston and Providence, Rhode Island, each had 1 or 2 inches of snow.

 “Some areas may not have had much snow yet this winter,” Oravec said.
 “So any time you get snow, it’s always impactful.”